A novel Cosmic Filament catalogue from SDSS data: Methodology

 By definition, ridges are one-dimensional, overdense structures, the two properties that define cosmic filaments.
 We note that other cosmological structures are given by slightly modified definitions.
-If the subspace $V(x)$ is the whole space and $\lambda_1<0$, we obtain overdense 0-dimensional structures, similar to nodes in the cosmic web, or halos.
-If the subspace $V(x)$ is the whole space and $\lambda_3>0$, we obtain underdense 0-dimensional structures, similar to voids centers.
-Finally, if the subspace $V(x)$ is spanned only by $v_3$ and $\lambda_3<0$, we obtain overdense 2-dimensional structures, similar to cosmic walls.
-It is important to notice that these definitions always include the lower-dimension objects: this means that filaments include nodes of the cosmic web (therefore, galaxy clusters) by definition.
+If the subspace $V(x)$ is the whole space and $\lambda_1<0$, we obtain overdense zero-dimensional structures, similar to nodes in the cosmic web, or halos.
+If the subspace $V(x)$ is the whole space and $\lambda_3>0$, we obtain underdense zero-dimensional structures similar to void centres.
+Finally, if the subspace $V(x)$ is spanned only by $v_3$ and $\lambda_3<0$, we obtain overdense two-dimensional structures similar to cosmic walls.
+It is important to note that these definitions always include the lower dimension objects: this means that filaments include nodes of the cosmic web (and therefore galaxy clusters) by definition.

 Alternative definitions of cosmic filaments can be found in the literature.
-In particular, it is common to classify the Cosmic Web according only to the eigenvalues of the hessian \citep{cautun2013, cautun2014}: all positive for halos, two positive for cosmic walls, one positive for filaments, and all negative for voids.
+In particular, it is common to classify the cosmic web according only to the eigenvalues of the hessian \citep{aragoncalvo2007,cautun2013, cautun2014}: all positive for halos, two positive for cosmic walls, one positive for filaments, and all negative for voids.
 Therefore, the space is completely divided into these four classes.
-This definition implies that regions classified as filaments are more clumpy, as opposed to one-dimensional.
-In other words, it does not provide information about the center of the filaments, which may be relevant for some applications.
+This definition implies that regions classified as filaments are more clumpy, and are not one dimensional.
+In other words, it does not provide information about the centre of the filaments, which may be relevant for some applications.
 We note that ridges satisfy this definition, while also being local maxima in the direction perpendicular to the filament.
-Another common approach is to detect filaments with graph-based tools, such in \citet{bonnaire2019, pereyra2019}.
-These methods do not define filament using an underlying physical quantity like the density.
-Instead, they try to connect most galaxies with links subject to some regularizing criteria.
+Another common approach is to detect filaments with graph-based tools, such in \citet{bonnaire2019} and \citet{pereyra2019}.
+These methods do not define filaments using an underlying physical quantity such as density.
+Instead, they try to connect most galaxies with links subject to some regularising criteria.
 They result in a one-dimensional network, but they are usually sensitive to a range of parameters which must be tuned.